TritonDataCenter/java-manta/USAGE.md

 | manta.encryption_key_bytes         |                                |                                      |                          |
 | manta.encryption_key_bytes_base64  | MANTA_ENCRYPTION_KEY_BYTES     |                                      |                          |

-Note: Dynamic Updates marked with an asterisk (*) are enabled by the `AuthenticationConfigurator`.
+Note: Dynamic Updates marked with an asterisk (*) are enabled by the `AuthAwareConfigContext` class.

 * `manta.url` ( **MANTA_URL** )
     The URL of the Manta service endpoint.